Stand-alone Art

 Intertwined with its mass,

-we are about to ascend
+we are about to ascend.

 This piece is composed of many overlapping layers representing the ‘wine dark sea’ so often referenced by Homer.
 The text is composed in Ancient Greek and is written from the perspective of Penelope as she waits for her husband to finally return home.
 It reads: